FagaraganRichville/WirelessChargingRCCar-SeniorProject-/PCB/Transmitter Circuit/Info.md

-This contians the PCB of the transmitter circuit
+This contains the PCB of the transmitter circuit